A picture of me taking it easy

 This may seem like an unneeded extra step, but it assures that I’m doing the right thing by all browsers.

-This is why I hate Appendix C. We should teach people that the ONLY way to do XHTML is as application/xhtml+XML and promote content-negotiation/conversion.
+This is why I hate Appendix C. We should teach people that the ONLY way to do XHTML is as application/xhtml+xml and promote content-negotiation/conversion.

 There’s really no way to enforce this (old browsers will still try to render), but allowing Appendix C muddies the water.

-• Robert - author
+• Robert says:

 Daniel,